Classification of Zamolodchikov periodic cluster algebras: Classification of commuting Cartan matrices as admissible Dynkin biagrams

 \begin{remark} In general, $C_n$ is only defined for $n\geq 3$.
-However in this paper, we sometimes use $C_2$ to denote the opposite orientation of $B_2$, even though they are isomorphic Dynkin diagrams.
+However in this paper, we sometimes use $C_2$ to denote the opposite orientation of $B_2$.
 This notation is useful in distinguishing between the bindings $B_n\ltimes D_{n+1}$ and $C_n\ltimes D_{n+1}$ when $n = 2$ (see Figure \ref{fig:BDCD}). \end{remark}